-Begin by whisking together the dry ingredients: flour, natural unsweetened cocoa powder, baking soda and salt.
+Begin by combining the dry ingredients: flour, natural unsweetened cocoa powder, baking soda and salt.

 Roll each piece of dough into a short log.